mazzo23/raspiMPDytDLer/install.md

 ### ncmpcpp

 `sudo apt install ncmpcpp` to connect to MPD as client with ncmpcpp/mpc to control the MPD.
-ncmpcpp is just awesome looking; you can do the same with mpc basically. i use it just because its awesome.
+ncmpcpp is just awesome looking; you can do the same with mpc basically.
+i use it just because its awesome.

 `ncmpcpp -h 192.168.0.xxx` ==> to connect to MPD

 ### OR use this:
+*install it anyway because you use it for a manual DB update*

 ### mpc
 `sudo apt install mpc`